 – Why did employees strike?
 There were conflicting unions representing employees, and during labour talks, the employees went on an illegal strike as they demanded untenable wage increments.
 Management was able to come to an agreement with the help of COTU and is looking to learn from mistakes it may have made to avoid this again

 – Where are reports of KQ accidents in Ivory Coast and Cameroon?
 CEO said investigator reports are still being done by these countries authorities, and they don’t have the former, while the latter has not been released KQ so can’t comment on it.
-On the Cameroon crash, KQ and insurers had made settlement with 90 of the 105 passengers, but some relatives have chosen to sue the airline or the aircraft manufacturer (i.e. Boeing)
+On the Cameroon crash, KQ and insurers had made a settlement with 90 of the 105 passengers, but some relatives have chosen to sue the airline or the aircraft manufacturer (i.e. Boeing)

-– Why did annual report come out just 3 weeks to AGM?
+– Why did the annual report come out just 3 weeks to AGM?
 Management said they would try and improve and not just comply with the legal minimum for listed companies

 – Why not use Precision Air aircraft (a Tanzanian airline in which KQ owns 49%) to fly to Kisumu since they have no more turbo-props for short runway?
-The repairs at Kisumu are short term did not warrant fleet change, and will resume flying there with their Embraer 170’s when repairs are done
+The repairs at Kisumu are short term did not warrant a fleet change, and will resume flying there with their Embraer 170’s when repairs are done

 – Do they plan to fly to the USA?
 KQ has never said they would fly to US; they have good partnerships and networks (KLM) through which they get feeds from US already, and JKIA will have to make some modifications before they can fly to US.

-– One shareholder asked why managers /directors interest are divergent from KQ i.e. directors own few shares, while executive directors compensation is significant part of employee compensation: The Chairman said buying KQ shares was a personal decision of directors and he himself bought his shares at the time of IPO when he was not even a director of KQ.
-The CEO said management have not had any salary increments despite what union said during the strike.
+– One shareholder asked why managers /directors interest are divergent from KQ i.e. directors own few shares, while executive directors compensation is a significant part of employee compensation: The Chairman said buying KQ shares was a personal decision of directors and he himself bought his shares at the time of IPO when he was not even a director of KQ.
+The CEO said management has not had any salary increments despite what union said during the strike.